Applications for 2019 William Sutton Prize are now open.

 He was appointed a CBE in 2015.

-Clare leads on governance and compliance across Clarion Housing Group.
+Clare is the Chief Executive of Clarion Housing Group.
 She was previously Affinity Sutton’s Group Director of Governance and Compliance.

 Prior to this she was an Executive Director at the TSA, with responsibility for housing association regulation.
 Clare has also worked for the Housing Corporation, where she led on the financial regulation of associations in special measures.
 Clare is a chartered accountant, qualifying with Coopers & Lybrand.